Sports science facilities

 Sport and exercise student running on a treadmill while being monitored

-Our Cambridge Centre for Sport and Exercise Sciences offers exercise and sport-related testing, and sports therapy and rehabilitation support, to the local community.
-It’s accredited by the British Association of Sport and Exercise Sciences (BASES).
+If you study in Cambridge, you’ll learn in our Cambridge Centre for Sport and Exercise Sciences.
+It’s accredited by the Chartered Association of Sport and Exercise Sciences (CASES).

-Its specialist exercise testing and human movement facilities include:
+Here, you’ll find specialist exercise testing and human movement facilities including:

 • five dedicated laboratories (cardio-respiratory physiology, metabolic and anaerobic physiology, hydrostatic weighing, biomechanics and strength and conditioning, physiology teaching)